Jeff Heotzler

 Jeffrey Heotzler (October 22, 1957) is an American dirt modified racing driver, currently credited with over 150 career wins at 13 tracks from Florida to Quebec.

 Racing career

-Jeff Heotzler began his racing career in 1978 in his brother Ralph's backup car at Orange County Fair Speedway.
+Heotzler began his racing career in 1978 in his brother Ralph's backup car at Orange County Fair Speedway.
 He has since garnered 11 track championships and one Mr. DIRTcar 358 series championship, competing successfully at Volusia Speedway Park in Florida, as well as New York's Accord Speedway, Albany-Saratoga Speedway in Malta, Lebanon Valley Speedway, Rolling Wheels Raceway in Elbridge, and the Syracuse Mile.

 Heotzler was inducted into the New York State Stock Car Association Hall of Fame in 2020, and the Northeast Dirt Modified Hall of Fame in 2016.